Kosovo entry requirements for Rwanda passport holders

 Frequently asked questions

-No, the e-Visa is not extendable.
-You must leave before it expires.
-If you need to stay longer, you'd have to exit and re-apply.
+No, the visa is not extendable.
+You must leave Kosovo before your visa expires.
+If you need to stay longer, you would have to leave and re-enter with a new visa, but that is not guaranteed.

 Official sources